Skip to main content

 • story

 The game's story is largely minimal and simplistic, often described as lacking depth or engagement, with many reviewers noting that it consists mainly of a few cutscenes and a basic premise involving a sleepwalking character named Bob.
-While some appreciate the unique visuals and themes, the absence of a substantial narrative detracts from the overall experience, leaving players wanting a more fleshed-out plot.
-Overall, the story serves more as a backdrop to the gameplay rather than a driving force.
+While some appreciate the unique visuals and themes, the absence of a compelling narrative detracts from the overall experience, leaving players wanting more substance to accompany the gameplay.
+Overall, the story serves more as a backdrop than a driving force, with many players feeling it could have been significantly improved.

 • “The combination of beautiful visuals, innovative gameplay, and an unforgettable story make this game an absolute must-play.”